Camp RHINO FAQs

 - A desire to rebuild hope and have fun in New Orleans!

 Still looking for answers?
-Email Caroline, the RHINO Ministry Director, at firstname.lastname@example.org and we’ll help you out!
+Email Savannah Fraser, RHINO Director, at email@example.com, and we'll help you out!